Making A Rag Rug

 The fabric is criss-crossed the same way thread is woven to make fabric.
 Usually these rugs are rectangular or square and have tassels at the end.
 Here’s a tutorial.

-I’m not sure what else to call this technique, but instead of long strips of cloth, the cloth is cut into 1 X 5 inch rectangles and knotted onto a non-skid rug mat, like so:
+With latch-hook rugs, the cloth is cut into 1 X 5 inch rectangles and knotted onto a non-skid rug mat, like so:

 According to this site, “for a thicker rug, knot along every line or knot along every other line for a thinner mat.”
 (Reminds me of these t-shirt rugs.)